The Wilde Wedding

-The Wilde Wedding is a 2017 romantic comedy written and directed by Damian Harris, starring Glenn Close, John Malkovich, Patrick Stewart, and Minnie Driver.
+The Wilde Wedding is a 2017 romantic comedy film written and directed by Damian Harris, starring Glenn Close, John Malkovich, Patrick Stewart, and Minnie Driver.
 It received a limited theatrical release and a direct-to-video release, beginning September 15, 2017, by Vertical Entertainment.

 Plot

 The famous actress Eve Wilde is getting married for the fourth time, this time to the writer Harold.
 Her first husband, the actor Laurence Darling, and their children and grandchildren attend the wedding.
 Harold is joined by his two daughters and one of their longtime friends.
 Sexual tension and romance spread amongst the two families and assembled guests.